Quayson97/power-system-stability-prediction/README.md

 # Project Overview

-The primary objective of this project is to develop and evaluate machine learning models for predicting the stability of power systems.
-We achieve this by:
+The primary objective of this project is to develop and evaluate machine learning models for predicting the stability of a smart grid system.
+This is aachieved by:

-- **Establishing Baselines**: Training and evaluating common classification algorithms to set performance benchmarks.
+- **Establishing Baselines Models**: Training and evaluating common classification algorithms such as Logistic Regression, Support Vector Machines, Random Forest, K-Nearest Neighbours and Descion Trees to set performance benchmarks.
-- **ANN as Feature Extractor**: Utilizing an Artificial Neural Network not for direct prediction, but as a powerful tool to learn and extract higher-level, more informative features from the raw input data.
+- **ANN as Feature Extractor**: Utilizing an Artificial Neural Network for prediction and also to learn and extract informative features from hidden layers of the ANN.
-- **Hybrid Ensemble Modeling**: Building models that incorporate these ANN-derived features, aiming for improved predictive accuracy and generalization compared to standalone baseline models.
+- **Hybrid Ensemble Modeling**: Creating models that use features extracted by the ANN to improve accuracy and make better predictions than baseline models.
-- **Modular Codebase**: Organizing the modeling pipeline into distinct, reusable Python scripts for clarity and maintainability.
+- **Modular Codebase**: Organizing the modeling pipeline into distinct, reusable Python scripts.
-- **In-depth Analysis**: Performing all training, evaluation, and visualization steps within a Jupyter Notebook for an interactive and reproducible workflow.
+- **In-depth Analysis**: Performing all training, evaluation, and visualization steps within a Jupyter Notebook.

 ## Dataset

-The project uses the `stability_dataset.csv` file to predict power system stability.
-The dataset includes various electrical parameters and a **stabf** (stability flag) that indicates whether the system is **stable** or **unstable**.
+The project uses the `stability_dataset.csv` file from the UCI Machine Learning Repository to predict the stability of smart grid.
+The dataset includes various features like Producers/Consumers(p1,p2,p3,p4), Reaction times(tau1, tau2, tau3, tau4) and Price elasticity(g1,g2,g3,g4) and a **stabf** (stability flag) that indicates whether the system is **stable** or **unstable**.

-### Key Transformations Applied:
+### Preproccesing Techniques Applied:
 - The categorical **stabf** column is mapped to numerical values (**0** for 'stable', **1** for 'unstable').
 - Irrelevant columns (**stab, p1, p2, p3, p4**) are removed to streamline the data.
 - The dataset is split into three sets: